icub-tech-iit/documentation/docs/icub_sensors/yarp_nws_convention.md

 ### Camera client device

+!!! note

-**Note: these YARP ports are not meant to be accessed directly, but should be accessed instead via the [`remote_framegrabber`](https://www.yarp.it/latest/classRemoteFrameGrabber.html) device.**
+    These YARP ports are not meant to be accessed directly, but should be accessed instead via the [`remote_framegrabber`](https://www.yarp.it/latest/classRemoteFrameGrabber.html) device.

 The client device will expose the sensors thanks to the related [Media Interfaces](https://www.yarp.it/latest/group__dev__iface__media.html).